rifset/mcu-movie-analysis/README.md

 ### Importing data (2)

-First, load the data.
+First, I loaded the data.
 Each file contains the entire dialogues spoken or narrated in the movie.
-I load them up then I put them in one tabular table.
+I loaded them up then I put them in one tabular table.
 Second, I cleaned the data from numeric (0-9), dot (.), dash (-), question mark (?), and unnecessary white spaces.